mstream/kingdoms/server/docs/README.md

 4. get state for the world ([db/state-by-world/get](#database))
 5. send it back to the player

+### update-redis-metrics
+1. get all worlds
+2. emit a metric with their count

 ### update-state
 1. get all worlds within the environment ([db/worlds/getAll](#database))
 2. for each world